 Dealers have cited decreasing margins on components alone, and one precision dealer from Kansas adds, “We need to determine which technology products, precision services and data systems make the most sense for us to provide our customers.
 We can’t take on every new thing in the market, so we need careful analysis of new products, services and systems before investing in them.”

-This mindset is reflected in a continuing trend toward a more balanced breakdown of precision revenue sources.
+This mindset is reflected in a continuing trend toward a more balanced breakdown of precision revenue sources according to results of Precision Farming Dealer's most recent benchmark study.
 For the third straight year, dealers’ reliance on hardware as the primary driver of precision sales dropped to an all-time low of 46.3% — a nearly 10% cumulative decline since 2013.

 Trending up year-over-year as growing pieces of the precision revenue pie are agronomic or data management service (+3.8%), signal subscriptions (+3.5), technology service and support (+1.5%) and software sales (+0.6%) (See chart, "Precision Revenue Breakdown").